5 Mins read

 • For discretionally received assets, the CII of the receipt year applies.

-• Improvement costs before April 1, 2001, do not qualify for indexation.
+• Improvement costs before April 1, 2001, are not eligible for indexation.

-• Debentures or bonds generally exclude indexation benefits, except for sovereign gold bonds or capital indexation bonds issued by RBI.
+• Debentures or bonds generally do not benefit from indexation except for sovereign gold bonds or capital indexation bonds issued by the RBI.

 Impact of Indexation on Tax Liabilities

-Indexation greatly diminishes tax liabilities related to Long-Term Capital Gains (LTCG).
-Adjusting investments cost according to CII between purchase and sale years reduces taxable income, particularly benefiting long-held assets beyond 24 months.
-CII application to LTCG has spurred an increase in bond fund investments and Fixed Maturity Plans (FMP), aiding taxpayers in strategic decision-making.
+Indexation significantly reduces tax liabilities associated with Long-Term Capital Gains (LTCG).
+By adjusting the investment cost according to the CII between purchase and sale years, taxable income is lowered, especially for assets held over 24 months.
+Using CII for LTCG has spurred a rise in bond fund and Fixed Maturity Plan (FMP) investments, aiding taxpayers in making strategic decisions.

 Conclusion

-A thorough comprehension of India's Cost Inflation Index empowers taxpayers to effectively manage taxes on capital gains.
-By utilizing indexation, individuals can optimize tax responsibilities, bolster financial security, and make informed choices in diverse financial ventures.
+A deep understanding of India's Cost Inflation Index empowers taxpayers to judiciously manage taxes on capital gains.
+By utilizing indexation, individuals can optimize tax responsibilities, enhance financial security, and make informed decisions in diverse financial ventures.

 • [RBI]: Reserve Bank of India